Point Nepean Quarantine Station: Limestone hospitals

-20th Century
+20th century

 Forty years after it was first suggested, Reed's disinfecting system was built in the early 1900s.
 A tramway was constructed to take luggage from the pier, into a sanitation chamber where they are heated, and out the other side.
 In this complex was also a bath house.
-At federation, the quarantine was transferred to the commonwealth government.
+At Federation, the quarantine was transferred to the Commonwealth government.
 A waiting room for healthy patients reboarding the ship was built in 1911, and the following year a weatherboard extension was added to Hospital 5, to house more sick patients.

-1916 brought several new buildings to the quarantine.
+1916 brought several new buildings to the quarantine station.
 A dining hall for first and second class was built on the hill, connecting to hospitals one and two.
 An administration building was constructed, including a post office and quarters for police and visiting staff.
 Stables were also built, using materials from a stable at Police Point (slightly closer to Portsea) and some sheds nearby.

-The 1918–1920 flu pandemic pandemic brought new use for the quarantine, and as such, several wooden "influenza huts" were hurriedly built for the influx of patients.
-These 12 huts, built over five weeks, processed 300 ships between 1918 and 1919 – returning World War One soldiers.
+The 1918–1920 flu pandemic pandemic brought new use for the quarantine station, and as such, several wooden "influenza huts" were hurriedly built for the influx of patients.
+These twelve2 huts, built over five weeks, processed 300 ships between 1918 and 1919 – returning World War I soldiers.

-The last notable construction as a quarantine was the addition of a morgue to Hospital five in 1921.
+The last notable construction as a quarantine was the addition of a morgue to Hospital 5 in 1921.

-The Point Nepean Quarantine Station continued use into the second world war.
-In 1952, most of it was turned into the Officer Cadet School.
-It ceased to operate as a quarantine in 1980, but the Cadet School, School of Army Health and other military uses persisted into the late 1990, as well as housing Kosovar Refugees from the wars in the Balkans.
+The Point Nepean Quarantine Station continued use into World War II.
+In 1952, most of the former quarantine station site was repurposed into the Officer Cadet School.
+It ceased to operate as a quarantine station in 1980, and the Cadet School, School of Army Health, and other military uses persisted into the late 1990, as well as housing Kosovar refugees from the wars in the Balkans.
+Following a review of military training establishments in Australia in the mid-1980s, the officer cadet school was closed in 1985, as the Royal Military College, Duntroon, assumed sole responsibility for training Army officers.

 It was declared part of the Point Nepean National Park in 2009, which now encompasses Police Point, Fort Nepean and Cheviot Beach, the site of Harold Holt's disappearance.

-Buildings
+Description

 The site today is host to several community markets and shows, as well as being part of Point Nepean National Park, and has a private provider of bicycles and cycling equipment for visitors to ride around the park.
-On market days, parking is provided on Jarman Oval, adjacent to Quarantine, but on non-event days, there is a permanent asphalt car park in the south, accessed off the one-way loop road system formed by Danson Drive, Defence Road and Ochiltree Road.
+On market days, parking is provided on Jarman Oval, adjacent to the quarantine station, but on non-event days, there is a permanent asphalt car park in the south, accessed off the one-way loop road system formed by Danson Drive, Defence Road and Ochiltree Road.
 Immediately to the east of the carpark is the stables, and behind some trees to the west are the influenza huts.